jorgepineiroo/Applying-Layer-Wise-Relevance-on-a-CNN/README.md

 ### Libraries Used

 - **Pytorch**: For building and training the neural network
-- *Zennit*: For implementing LRP interpretability method
+- *Zennit*: For implementing the LRP interpretability method
 - **NumPy**: For array operations
 - **Matplotlib**: For visualization of results